Medals on wooden table

 2016

-Mark Graham and Peter Harrison & Christine Duverger-Harrison
+Mark Graham, Peter Harrison and Christine Duverger-Harrison

 Mark Graham is vice-president, research and collections, at the Canadian Museum of Nature.
 Peter Harrison and Christine Duverger-Harrison are long-serving Society volunteers; Harrison is a past vice-president of the RCGS.